Little Women (2019)

 Nate’s Grade: B+

-Posted on December 24, 2019, in 2019 Movies and tagged bob odenkirk, book, chris cooper, drama, emma watson, florence pugh, greta gerwig, laura dern, meryl streep, oscars, period film, romance, saoirse ronan, strong women, timothee chalamet, tracy letts.
+Posted on December 24, 2019, in 2019 Movies and tagged bob odenkirk, book, chris cooper, drama, emma watson, florence pugh, greta gerwig, laura dern, meryl streep, oscars, period film, romance, saoirse ronan, strong heroine, timothee chalamet, tracy letts.
 Bookmark the permalink.
 Leave a comment.